Beat Credit-Card Debt for Good | Part I of II

 You can get rid of credit-card debt

 It takes some sacrifice and a lot of discipline, but you really can get rid of credit-card debt for good.
 Relax.
 Breathe.
 Others have done it and you can too.
 Paying off credit-card debt can seem overwhelming when you look at your statements each month and realize that you’re not even putting a dent in it.
-You may have tried getting personal loans, applying for extra cash till payday, or even working a second job, but you still feel like you’re drowning in debt.
+You may have tried getting personal loans, requesting extra cash till payday, or even working a second job, but you still feel like you’re drowning in debt.

 It isn’t easy to break the credit-card spending cycle but it is, in fact, completely possible.
 You first have to believe that financial recovery can be achieved and then you have to make the commitment to work hard at it.